 Boston voters approved the adoption of the Community Preservation Act (CPA) on November 8, 2016.
-Almost one year later the Boston City Council on August 2, 2017 voted to amend the City of Boston Code to create a Community Preservation Act Committee to make recommendations on preservation needs and use of the funds generated by the 1% surcharge on residential and business property taxes allowed under the CPA.
+Almost one year later the Boston City Council on August 2, 2017 voted to create a Community Preservation Act Committee to make recommendations on preservation needs and use of the funds generated by the CPA's 1% surcharge on residential and business property taxes.